 Fats & Meats

-When you’re on a ketogenic diet, you eat a lot of fat – that’s just a fact.
-You will want to spend most of your money on this.
-Meat with fats, eggs, butter, and oils.
+When you’re on a ketogenic diet, you are going to be eating mostly fatty foods.
+You will want to spend most of your money on them.
+Meat along with fats, eggs, cheese, butter, and oils will be your staples.

 If you can get chicken thighs in bulk, even better.
-They’re cheaper than white meat to begin with, have tons more fat, and end up staying jucier.
+They’re cheaper than white meat to begin with, have tons more fat, and end up staying juicier and tasting better.
 What’s not to like here?

-No more chicken wings allowed, though.
-Last year they were one of the most expensive meats, per pound, out of everything you can buy.
+Stay away from chicken wings, though.
+They are notorious for being one of the most expensive meats, per pound, out of everything you can buy.
 Just skip them.
 They’re too expensive for the amount of meat you get, and you can make just as flavorful (if not MORE flavorful) dishes with other cuts of chicken.